Director & Physiotherapist

 Natalie completed her Physiotherapy Bachelor's degree in 2010 at the University of Sydney and has been exploring the world through her occupation.
 She has worked with elite netballers and triathletes in Singapore, helped women with the aches and pains of pregnancy in New Zealand, and in 2018 has made Brisbane her home.
 This variety in her experience has fostered a passion for understanding her clients unique story to personalise their care.
 "Appreciating people's individuality shapes how I design my treatment”.

 Natalie likes to treat the entire body but has particular interests in pelvic health, lower limb rehabilitation, headache and back pain.
+Natalie is your go- to girl for all things womens health from pre & post natal care and internal pelvic floor treatment.

 In her free time Natalie likes to garden and explore the great outdoors.
 She is also an Ultimate Frisbee player and has competed around the world, most recently for the Masters Championships in Canada.